-Tenant / Company Name
+Tenant / Company Name:

-Floor Level: Unit/Room No: (Please use a separate form for each level) -
+Floor Level: Unit/Room No:

+(Please use a separate form for each level)

-Telephone & Fax No/ -
+Telephone & Fax No.

 Name of Fire Warden & Contact No:

 Name of Assistant Fire Warden & Contact No:

-Name of Occupants / Staff Evacuation S Status use during em ergency)
+Name of Occupants / Staff Evacuation Status (for official use during emergency) Present Absent Remai

-Present Absent Remark

-1

-+

-1

-+

-1

 Submitted by:

-Chapter 7 - Fire Safety Inspection on CAG Tenanted Premises By AES
+Chapter 7 Fire Safety Surveillance on CAG tenanted premises by AES

-- 7.1 To ensure a high level of fire safety, AES on behalf of the CAG as the landlord conducts unannounced fire safety inspections in many locations in Changi Airport based on Appendix 1-3 Summary of Fire Safety Requirements for CAG Managed Buildings, following which the tenants and affected CAG division will receive a fire safety inspection report via email if any non-compliances are found. - 7.2 Tenants shall rectify any non-compliance of fire safety requirements, procedures or measures listed in the fire safety inspection report issued within such time period stated in that fire safety inspection report according to the recommendation(s) mentioned by the Landlord.
-If any outstanding deficiencies are not rectified to the satisfaction of the Landlord as observed during the re-inspection after the stipulated period, the Landlord shall have the right to exercise its rights under the relevant tenancy agreement. - 7.3 In addition to the fire safety inspection, fire safety patrols are conducted by AES at the terminal buildings and Changi Airfreight Centre.
-Any fire safety irregularity or deficiency is recorded on the respective CAG division for follow-up actions. - 7.4 Besides the CAG Fire Safety Committee meeting, fire safety deficiencies in CAG owned/managed buildings are followed up at the various internal regular CAG meetings.
+- 1.1 To ensure a high level of fire safety, AES on behalf of the CAG as the Landlord conducts unannounced fire safety surveillances in many locations in Changi Airport based on Appendix A-3 Summary of Fire Safety Requirements for CAG Managed Buildings, following which the tenants and affected CAG division will receive a fire safety surveillance report via email if any non-compliances are found. - 1.2 Tenants shall rectify any non-compliance of fire safety requirements, procedures or measures listed in the fire safety surveillance report issued within thirty (30) days from the date of the receipt of the said report according to the recommendation(s) mentioned by the Landlord.
+If any outstanding deficiencies are not rectified to the satisfaction of the Landlord as observed during the re-inspection after the stipulated period, the Landlord shall give the Tenant a further fourteen (14) days from the date of re-inspection to rectify the same before a further re-inspection is held. - 1.3 If the deficiency remains, the Tenant's business may be suspended without compensation and the Tenant would be given another fourteen (14) days before action is taken to terminate its Tenancy.
+In addition, the Tenant shall pay a Fire Service Charge, as well as a fifteen percent (15%) administrative charge for each inspection, after the initial re-inspection, at the prevailing rate.
+Where the Landlord finds that the deficiencies are minor, and the Tenant fails to rectify these after fourteen (14) days notice so to do, the Landlord shall take all steps necessary to rectify the same immediately thereafter and the Tenant shall bear all costs, expenses, as well as a fifteen percent (15%) administrative charge, or such charges as the Landlord shall impose from time to time, incurred by the Landlord. - 1.4 In addition to the fire safety surveillances, fire safety patrols are conducted by AES at the terminal buildings and Changi Airfreight Centre.
+Any fire safety irregularity or deficiency is recorded on the respective CAG division for follow-up actions. - 1.5 Besides the CAG Fire Safety Committee meeting, fire safety deficiencies in CAG owned/managed buildings are followed up at the various internal regular CAG meetings.
 The co-operation of all concerned is sought to promote a high standard of fire safety at Singapore Changi Airport and Seletar Airport.